 Do you want to talk about personal finance in general or a specific aspect such as frugality or investments?
 Obviously, an investment blog will be worth a lot more because advertisers will pay more to show investing products versus coupons.

 I’ve seen some blogs getting 30 to 40% of their traffic from only 2 or 3 articles.
 You want to make sure that you have several popular articles in Google so you can count on a steady traffic base.

 While you want to have a strong community, you don’t want it to be too strong either.
 A lot of readers may leave if you don’t have the same writing style or train of thought of the previous owner.

 Does buying/selling blogs constitute a good business model?

-Since there are not a lot of buyers and that blog valuation is still complex and a standard method has not yet been determined, there are several gems available for a very small price.
-Our most recent purchase; Green Panda Treehouse was a perfect example.
+Since there are not a lot of buyers and that blog valuation is still complex and a standard method has not yet been determined, there are several gems available for a relatively good price.